 A whole different landscape, which looks like a moon rather than a tropical island, lies in the lava fields of Mt Matavanu.
 The best place to view them is from the crater, a rough drive then 2km (1 mile) hike with Crater Man, the self-appointed caretaker of the volcano.
 Be aware you will need to pay an entry fee to him.

 Savai’i’s Water Wonders

 Samoa isn’t Samoa without some wonderful waterfalls and swimming holes.
 There’s more of that to choose from in Savai’i.
 Take the South Coast Road then a dirt road to Afu Aau Falls (Olemoe Falls) where the water emerges from dense rainforest and drops into a swimming hole.
 Next, check out Mataolealelo Pool, a natural spring near the village of Safune.
 A small fee is payable for both of these sites.

 Possibly the biggest highlight of Savai’i is the Alofaaga Blowholes, a short walk from Taga Village.
-Watch water shoot 30 metres up in the air with thunderous force and noise.
+Watch water shoot 30 metres (100 feet) up in the air with thunderous force and noise.
 There is likely to be a local around throwing coconuts into the holes for everyone’s entertainment.
 After watching the flying coconuts, take the coastal track for several hours to the ancient village of Fagaloa.
 You’ll be rewarded with a waterfall and beach combination, perfect for swimming in.
 Magic.
-A fee is payable for this activity or see this experience as part of an island tour which can be booked here.
+A fee is payable for this activity or see this experience as part of an island tour which can be booked on Viator and Tripadvisor.